Hope is flowing in Torgoso, Ethiopia

 “It was wonderful seeing clean water gushing out of the taps and realising what a life changing resource this is for a village – to drink, to wash, to prepare food.
 I was also impressed by the sense of pride and ownership amongst the community, and the work they had put in to make it a reality,” says Clarissa.

 Time, formerly spent gathering water, is now spent on improving the community’s quality of life through initiatives focused on good hygiene and sanitation.

-The community has a new sense of pride and ownership in their newly constructed water system and looks toward the future with hope.
+The community has a new sense of pride and ownership in the water system they helped complete in November 2012.
+They now look toward the future with hope.